OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/09-reading-a-keypad.md

 <!-- // TODO: PHOTO - GIF: include a gif of this -->

-We will be using the keypad for a password-protected system.
+We will be using the keypad to create a password protected system.
 After the user presses the `#` key, they will be prompted via serial to enter a password.
-If the entered password matches with the password set in by `char password[]`, which is by default `4321`, the blue LED on the Arduino Dock will light up for 3 seconds.
+If the entered password matches with the password set in by `char password[]`, which is `4321` by default, the blue LED on the Arduino Dock will light up for 3 seconds.
 If the wrong password has been entered, it will ask the user to press the `#` key again to retry.